RoadBytes/middleman/source/technical/2016-08-06-practicing-single-responsibility.html.markdown

 ### Next steps and How'd it go for you?

 Anyway, I'll continue to chop up this class and try different techniques.
-I might seeing if a robot can not know about its direction.
+I might see if a robot can not know about its direction.
 If you tried it yourself, leave a comment link to your repo.